Our people

 Kathryn lives in Yorkshire with her three sons and enjoys horse riding and spending time with her family.
 Kathryn has personal experience of dementia through her late Grandfather and Great Aunt and ran the marathon for Alzheimer's Society in 2015.
 Kathryn is passionate about embedding co-production and working in a strengths-based way to find solutions that work for people.

-Gerard Crofton-Martin, Programme Director
+Gerard Crofton-Martin, Director of Transformation and Improvement

 Gerard has worked on improvement and transformation programmes for over 10 years and leads SCIE’s national work in this area.
 This includes leading a multi-million-pound work programme supporting government departments with adult social care improvement and transformation, workforce development and knowledge management, while ensuring a safeguarding culture is central to these developments.